-If a worker has more than one immediate supervisor during the evaluation period, both supervisors may provide input when preparing the worker's evaluation.
+If a worker has more than one immediate supervisor during the evaluation period, the worker can request that both supervisors provide input when preparing the worker's evaluation.
+Regardless of the worker's request, the Office maintains the discretion to have one or more supervisors provide input when preparing the worker's evaluation.
 Unless agreed to otherwise by both the worker and the supervisor(s), only the current supervisor(s) will meet and review the evaluation with the worker.